A Pretty Penny

 ‘It’s Jimmy,’ came a deep baritone voice.

 Jimmy Lagos was the proprietor of London’s Leading Ladies, a high-end escort agency, and my boss.
 I’d been working for him as a driver for almost six months.
-Desperate to find a job that I could work around my writing schedule, I came across an ad for a driver on Gumtree.
+Desperate to find a job that I could work around my writing, I came across an ad for a driver on Gumtree.
 The hours were twilight and the pay was cash in hand.
 It was perfect.
 My job was to drive Jimmy’s girls to and from appointments.

 ‘Hi Jimmy,’ I said.